 The following hotels are near the location of the training.
 Please contact the hotel of your choice directly for booking information.
 In case you need assistance with finding accommodation, please contact us by email.

-Tulip Inn Mediapark Hilversum *** - 1-minute walking distance of Sound and Vision
+Tulip Inn Mediapark Hilversum *** - 1-minute walking distance of Sound & Vision

-Villa Trompenberg **** - 10-minute walking distance of Sound and Vision
+Villa Trompenberg **** - 10-minute walking distance of Sound & Vision

-Amrath Hotel Lapershoek Arenapark **** - 6 minutes by train from Sound and Vision
+Amrath Hotel Lapershoek Arenapark **** - 6 minutes by train from Sound & Vision

-Registration for the upcoming edition is open until 22 November 2019.
-For more information about the training, please contact us at winterschool @ beeldengeluid.nl.
+Registration for the upcoming edition has been closed.
+Interested in future editions of the Winter School?
+Please leave your details on this form.
+For more information about the training, contact us at winterschool @ beeldengeluid.nl.